Boundary Tours and Recreation

 Visit the Colville National Forest website or call the Sullivan Lake Ranger District at (509) 447-7300 for information on hikes and camping in the area.
 In the late fall and winter, watch for bighorn sheep at the sound end of the lake.

 Check out Gardner Cave—Washington's second-longest limestone cave—at Crawford State Park.
 Free guided tours are provided by Washington State Parks.
-Please call (509) 446-4065 in advance for large groups.
-Tour groups limited to 25.
+Tours are by reservation only.
+To book, call (509) 446-4065 or book online.
+Tour groups are limited to 25 people.

 Explore Boundary Dam and Pend Oreille County before you go so you can plan your perfect trip.